 Scholarly Commons Citation

 Flores, Imer, "Natalie Stoljar’s Wishful Thinking and One Step Beyond: What Should Conceptual Legal Analysis Become?"
 (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1143.
+1143.